 4. Use Flexible Strategies

-Trade straddles, spreads, and covered calls based on market outlook.
+Trade straddles, spreads, and covered calls based on market outlook—strategies that highlight why crypto options trading explained guides are essential for beginners.

 How Crypto Options Work